-A) Good, as the smooth surface of the snow means that the effectiveness of the tyres' studs is significantly increased.
+- A) Good, as the smooth surface of the snow means that the effectiveness of the tyres' stude is significantly increased. - B) Bad, as compressed snow can be very slippery. - C) Good, as loose snow is more slippery than compressed snow.